 Whole and unprocessed food is a straight-forward enough concept.
 Fresh produce, nuts, seeds, beans, whole grains and high-quality animal products make up the bulk of a clean diet, with a particular focus on fresh produce.
 As a vegetarian, most of my diet consists of vegetables, fruits, beans and high quality dairy, but only eating completely unprocessed foods isn’t very fun for this carb-loving girl.
 And that’s why understanding the meaning of ‘minimally processed foods’ is also essential when adhering to a clean eating lifestyle.

 While a processed food contains excessive sugar, unrecognizable ingredients and/or artificial colors, flavors and preservatives, a minimally processed food is different.
-Minimally processed foods are also foods that are processed through milling, crushing, heating, etc, like highly processed foods.
-But minimally processed foods, unlike processed foods, contain no artificial ingredients such as preservatives, colors or flavors.
-It’s also a good idea to focus on non-gmo and organic products when eating minimally processed foods, just for extra assurance that the ingredients are of the highest quality.
+Minimally processed foods, like heavily processed foods, are also foods that are made through milling, crushing, heating, etc. But minimally processed foods, unlike processed foods, contain no artificial ingredients such as unrecognizable chemicals or artificial preservatives/colors/flavors.
+I also focus on non-gmo and organic products when eating minimally processed foods, just for extra assurance that the ingredients are of the highest quality.
 In order to determine whether a packaged food is processed or minimally processed, it’s absolutely necessary to check the labels.
 For any packaged food I buy, I am diligently checking labels for any ingredients that aren’t recognizable or pronounceable.